51599/51599/README.md

 👋 Hi I'm Justin!

-I play here.
-If it ain't fun, ain't having it.
+I play here; if it ain't fun, ain't having it.

 # Did you know…?
 - 🎮 Video games are art; I like playing and [creating](https://en.wikipedia.org/wiki/FIFA_08) them.